aryajur/luagnuplot/patches/README.md

 ## term.h.patch

-This patch adds the wxLua terminal to gnuplot's terminal list by including `wxlua.trm` in `src/term.h`.
+This patch adds the luacmd terminal to gnuplot's terminal list by including `wxlua.trm` in `src/term.h`.

 The build script will automatically:
 1. Copy `terminal/wxlua.trm` to `gnuplot-source/term/`